GustafEnebog/project-2/README.md

 [View the live project here](https://gustafenebog.github.io/project-2/)

 # Parametric Wing planform Design App
 This App creates a simple top-view drawing of a wing based on parametric user-input such as for example wing span, chord and sweep.
-This way of designing lends itself better for otimization algoritms and works the other way around to when a designer/user first use CAD/drawing-software to first draw the wing and afterward recieve or having to calculate the wing design parameters.
+This way of designing lends itself better for optimization algorithms and works the other way around to when a designer/user first use CAD/drawing-software to first draw the wing and afterward receive or having to calculate the wing design parameters.

-The app is particilary usefull for hobbyist designing model airplanes as well as (as more features and parameters are being added) for Aircraft Conceptual Designers since the user imediatly recieves a live updated graphics to his inputed numbers.
+The app is particularly useful for hobbyist designing model airplanes as well as (as more features and parameters are being added) for Aircraft Conceptual Designers since the user immediately receives a live updated graphics to his inputted numbers.

 ![Image of App on different sized devices.](assets/images/am-i-responsive-wingit.jpg)